Avaray/lora-keywords-finder/README.md

-# 🧙‍♂️ LoRA Keywords Finder for ForgeUI
+# 🧙‍♂️ LoRA Keywords Finder

 ![Image of extension lora-keywords-finder](/public/image_of_extension.jpg "Image of extension lora-keywords-finder")

 This Extension lets you find keywords for your [LoRA](https://wiki.civitai.com/wiki/Low-Rank_Adaptation) models using [CivitAI API](https://developer.civitai.com/docs/api/public-rest).
-Created for [ForgeUI](https://github.com/lllyasviel/stable-diffusion-webui-forge) without plans to support other UIs.
-I was inspired by [this Redddit post](https://www.reddit.com/r/StableDiffusion/comments/1gbjasv/automatic1111_and_loras_for_generation_is_there/).
+Primarily created for [ForgeUI](https://github.com/lllyasviel/stable-diffusion-webui-forge), it should also work with other UIs based on [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

 ## Installation